Contact

 Major sponsor

-The Greek National Opera will officially open the 2025/26 season with Ponchielli’s widely popular opera La Gioconda, in a new major international co-production with two of the world’s most prestigious opera companies: the Salzburg Easter Festival and the Royal Opera House in London.
-Conducting the opera will be Fabrizio Ventura, while Oliver Mears, the Artistic Director of Covent Garden, will take over the stage direction.
-This production is made possible by a grant from the Stavros Niarchos Foundation (SNF) to enhance the Greek National Opera’s artistic outreach.
+The Greek National Opera is officially launching the 2025/26 season with Amilcare Ponchielli’s widely popular opera La Gioconda, in a new major international co-production with two of the world’s most prestigious opera companies: the Salzburg Easter Festival and the Royal Opera House in London.
+The performances are scheduled for 19, 22, 25, 29 October and 1, 4, and 7 November 2025 in the Stavros Niarchos Hall of the GNO at the SNFCC, featuring an outstanding world-class cast including Anna Pirozzi, Alisa Kolosova, Tassos Apostolou, Anita Rachvelishvili, Arsen Soghomonyan, Francesco Pio Galasso, and Dimitri Platanias.
+Conducting the opera will be Fabrizio Ventura, while Oliver Mears, the Artistic Director of Covent Garden, is in charge of the stage direction.
+This production is made possible by a grant from the Stavros Niarchos Foundation (SNF) [www.SNF.org] to enhance the Greek National Opera’s artistic outreach.

 La Gioconda marks Maria Callas’ emblematic debut at the Arena di Verona in 1947, which signaled the beginning of her unsurpassable international career.
 The work’s famous aria “Suicidio” has been inextricably associated with her voice and performance.

-The GNO’s international co-production opened at the Salzburg Easter Festival in 2023 to great success.
-Oliver Mears, the Artistic Director of the Royal Opera House in London and one of the most sought-after opera directors in Europe, set the action in contemporary Venice, delivering a staging that is both impressive and faithful to the spirit of the work while unveiling the characters’ schemes and motives in depth.
-According to a review of the British Telegraph: “This lavish staging may be as good as this grand but challenging opera is ever going to get.”
+Oliver Mears, the Artistic Director of the Royal Opera House in London and one of the most sought-after opera directors in Europe, sets the action in contemporary Venice, delivering a staging that is both impressive and faithful to the spirit of the work while unveiling the characters’ schemes and motives in depth.
+According to a review from the British Telegraph: “This lavish staging may be as good as this grand but challenging opera is ever going to get.”
 Following the performances in Athens, La Gioconda will be presented in London.
+Mears began his career in theatre as an assistant to the distinguished dramaturg and director Howard Barker.
+In 2004, he co-founded the opera company Second Movement, which became known for its performances at alternative locations.
+Before taking on the artistic direction of Covent Garden in 2017, he had been the founding Artistic Director of Northern Ireland Opera since 2010.
+This year’s repertoire at the Royal Opera House includes his staging of Tosca, which has received rave reviews, along with the revival of his highly successful staging of Rigoletto.

 STAVROS NIARCHOS FOUNDATION